MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 To go through this in more detail, see the [Getting Started](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/GETTING_STARTED.md) file.

+**note:** participation beyond round 3, is based on a set limit for Xirecs, you must have reached 200K by round 3.

 ## Strategy building and developing serious submissions

 If you have already read the *Getting Started* section — or simply want to jump straight into strategy development — this is where the real work begins.